apportable/tally/README.md

 -----------

 Tally is a utility for counting the total lines of source code in a project.
-It supports most popular languages and will correctly discard comments and display per-language subtotals.
+It supports most popular languages and will correctly exclude comments and display a subtotal for each language.

 Tally is implemented as a single, ~60 line shell script.